 Step 4 – Tenant Views the Space

 Depending on the property owner, one may choose to require a rental application from the applicant either prior or after viewing the property.
-Typically, landlords in large cities ask for the rental application after a tenant views the property.
 There could be disclosures you will need to offer each tenant before they view the property, depending on the state.

-The most common disclosure required by the federal government is the Lead-Based Paint Disclosure, which requires owners of property built before 1978 to give prospective tenants a pamphlet (PDF) detailing all known information about lead-based paint on the parcel before signing a lease.
+The most common disclosure required by the federal government is the Lead-Based Paint Disclosure, which requires owners of property built before 1978 to give prospective tenants a pamphlet (PDF).

 Step 5 – Verify References

 Landlords and property owners should be particular when asking for references from a prospective tenant.
 Asking of personal friends or family as references serves little use.
-There are no laws or limitations an owner must abide by when contacting references given on a rental application.
+There are no laws or limitations an owner must abide by when contacting references.

 When asking for references, it’s best to ask for the following contacts:

 - Prior landlord/owner of rented property.

 Step 6 – Approving the Tenant